 Our next planned spot after Pikes Peak State Park was originally Davenport but we were talking with a couple out on a hiking trail who suggested Dubuque.
-They mentioned the Mississippi River Museum I'd thought was in Davenport so we booked a spot in a county park-Miller-Riverview Park right on the Mississippi.
+They mentioned the Mississippi River Museum I'd thought was in Davenport but is in Dubuque so we booked a spot in a county park-Miller-Riverview Park right on the Mississippi.

 Our drive wasn't long but not as pleasant as the last leg since the road was in terrible condition and we bumped along up and down the rolling farmland.
 The scenery was beautiful and odd in some parts: